joziasmartini/transactions/README.md

 # python-transaction
-A transaction code in python and postgresql.
+A transaction code in Python and PostgreSQL.

 ### Starting
 To build the project, clone the repository and run: